-Digital shopkeepers are changing the face of the Internet and global economy.
+Digital shopkeepers are changing the face of the Internet and the global economy.
 Online shopping continues to have a major impact on Britain’s already booming Internet economy.
 According to new research and reports, the UK’s Internet economy is worth £100bn and its e-commerce sector is seeing more per-capita spending than the U.S.

-UK is a global leader in e-commerce
+The UK is a global leader in e-commerce

 Despite its relatively slow broadband, the UK is proving to be a global leader in the e-commerce sector and currently boasts the highest online spending per capita in the world.
-Guardian Reporter James Robinson discusses the impact that online shopping is having on the British economy.
-Recent reports claim that the Internet is more valuable to the UK’s economy than the transport, construction or utility industries.
+Guardian Reporter, James Robinson, discusses the impact that online shopping is having on the British economy.
+Recent reports claim that the Internet is more valuable to the UK’s economy than the transport, construction, or utility industries.

 The increase in e-commerce websites has led to an increase in online advertising.
 The UK now has the largest online advertising market after the U.S. According to the latest reports and stats released by BCG, British Internet companies now employ 250, 000 people.
 Many of these employment opportunities have been created by small and medium-sized businesses.

 According to Paul Zwillenberg, a partner at BCG and one of the report’s authors, there exists a general perception in the UK that one can buy goods and services cheaper online.
-The strength of the Internet economy in UK is due to the large amount of money that Britons are spending online.
+The strength of the Internet economy in the UK is due to the large amount of money that Britons are spending online.
 This year, approximately 31 million people, purchased products online.

 Internet Activity in the UK

-More people are taking their products and service online, turning the Internet into a highly competitive marketing platform.
+More people are taking their products and services online, turning the Internet into a highly competitive marketing platform.
 The increase in E-commerce websites has led to an increase in online advertising and your location online proves to be as important as the physical address of your store.
-The web design industry is now a multi-faceted industry where effective SEO and online marketing forms an integral part of the design and web development process.
+The web design industry is now a multi-faceted industry where effective SEO and online marketing form an integral part of the design and web development process.

-Contact us to find out more about ecommerce platforms and online marketing.
+Contact us to find out more about e-commerce platforms and online marketing.